SBA Trucking Loans: Complete Guide to Financing for Trucking Companies

 1. Identify your needs.
 Clearly outline your financial requirements, including loan amount and intended use.

 2. Gather documents.
-Collect necessary paperwork such as financial statements, tax returns, credit reports, and your detailed business plan.
+Collect the necessary paperwork, including financial statements, tax returns, credit reports, and your detailed business plan.
+Your business plan may include fleet details, freight contracts, average miles per truck, DOT history, maintenance costs, and projected revenue.

 3. Choose a lender.
 Select an SBA-approved lender like Clarify Capital, who understands the trucking industry, to facilitate the application process.